ACEsuit/acesuit.github.io/README.md

 ```
 This has `ASE.jl` as a dependency.
 (Keep fingers crossed and hope it will be compatible with the current version of `ACE.jl`...)

+### Tutorials

+A simple tutorial on fitting an ACE using IPFitting on DFT Al data can be found here
+To use the ACE as a python ASE calculator please have a look here (requires pyjulia and pyjulip packages)

 ### Trouble-shooting

 * On some systems `ASE.jl` is unable to automatically install python dependencies.
 We found that installing [Anaconda](https://anaconda.org) and then pointing `PyCall.jl` to the Anaconda installation (cf [PyCall Readme](https://github.com/JuliaPy/PyCall.jl)) resolves this.
 After installing Anaconda, it should then be sufficient to build `ASE.jl` again.